AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

     long double   18  I  80 128
     TF            33  I 128 128

-If we have a specific predefined architecture as a target that differs from the target we're currently working on, it's possible to have the compilation process use this specific architecture.
+If you have a specific predefined architecture as a target that differs from the target we're currently working on, it's possible to have the compilation process use this specific architecture.
 You do this by using the ``-gnateT=path`` option.
 For example: